 Gazpacho seems to be everywhere, but it’s not always red-letter.
-On our hunt for truly outstanding summer soup, we went to Nantucket Island, where Greg Margolis—who helms the brand-new Nantucket Culinary Center with his wife, Joy—can’t keep his divine gazpacho in stock.
+On our hunt for truly outstanding summer soup, we went to Nantucket Island, where Greg Margolis—who helms the Corner Table Café with his wife, Joy—can’t keep his divine gazpacho in stock.

 Greg has refined his recipe over years and very possibly thousands of gallons.
 “The recipe has really evolved from my childhood gazpacho,” Greg laughs.
 “Originally it was canned tomato juice and bread for thickener.”
 Now he’s devoted to heirloom tomatoes and a nuanced balance of consistency.
 For this recipe, he’s added a seafood garnish that puts it unreachably over the top.